Sport in Italy: Tennis

 Tennis has a significant following near courts and by television.
 Italian professional tennis players are always in the top 100 world's ranking of male and female players.
 The Rome Masters, founded in 1930, is one of the most prestigious tennis tournaments in the world.
 Beach tennis with paddle racquet was invented by Italians, and is practiced by many people across the country.

-The four most successful Italian tennis players with regard to Grand Slam tournament results are Nicola Pietrangeli (1959 French Championships and 1960 French Championships), Adriano Panatta (1976 French Open), Francesca Schiavone (2010 French Open) and Flavia Pennetta (2015 US Open).
+The five most successful Italian tennis players with regard to Grand Slam tournament results are Nicola Pietrangeli (1959 French Championships and 1960 French Championships), Adriano Panatta (1976 French Open), Francesca Schiavone (2010 French Open), Flavia Pennetta (2015 US Open) and Jannik Sinner (2024 Australian Open, 2024 US Open, 2025 Australian Open).

-The Italy Davis Cup team won the 1976 Davis Cup, and the Italy Fed Cup team won four times the Fed Cup in 2006, 2009, 2010, and 2013.
+The Italy Davis Cup team won the 1976 Davis Cup, and other two in a row in 2023 Davis Cup and 2024 Davis Cup, and the Italy Fed Cup team won five times the Fed Cup in 2006, 2009, 2010, 2013 and 2024.
 Italian players such as Sara Errani, Flavia Pennetta, Roberta Vinci and Francesca Schiavone have entered the WTA Top 10 in their careers.
 Schiavone was the first Italian player to win a Grand Slam singles title, winning the 2010 French Open; she was later followed by Pennetta, who won the 2015 US Open.
 The doubles duo of Sara Errani and Roberta Vinci have accomplished a Career Grand Slam in doubles, have been named ITF World Champions 3 years in a row (2012, 2013, 2014) and have ended every season since 2012 as World No. 1.
 In 2019, Matteo Berrettini became the first Italian in singles to reach the final of Wimbledon.
-Jannik Sinner is currently the top Italian player in the ATP rankings, while Camila Giorgi is currently the top Italian player in the WTA rankings.
+Jannik Sinner winner of four Grand Slam titles is currently the top Italian player in the ATP rankings, while Jasmine Paolini is currently the top Italian player in the WTA rankings.